andresilmor/andresilmor/README.md

 ### A.K.A.
 André SilMor / Drowearl

 ### I'm a...
 ...~~Felinism Preacher~~ multifaceted ~~Tech-Priest~~ developer, I started my studies in Visual Arts (High-School), to "run away" from Math (and because I was good enough), after which I wanted to run away from papers and pencils 😹, so I entered in the Multimidia Bachelor Degree (EsACT-IPB) with my interest in Post-Production and Editing, however it was presented to me "programming" in my first year with "Introduction to Programming" which I loved (really unexpected), and during that period I took extra classes from others degrees since Game Development till Android with Java (my least favorite field), in December 2023 I concluded my Informatics Master Degree (ESTiG-IPB) with my [ thesis related with the use of XR and Machine Learning to improve Healthcare](https://www.researchgate.net/publication/377110487_The_Use_of_Extended_Reality_and_Machine_Learning_to_Improve_Healthcare_and_Promote_GreenHealth).
-Currently I'm a Research Fellow at EsACT-IPB since December 2023.
+Currently I'm a PhD Student at UTAD since September 2024.

 I like and im always open to experiment different technologies and programming fields, while I don't consider myself expert in none of them in terms of experience or deep knowledge, I like to know "where" to start if needed.